Employee Referral Incentive Program: How to Build One That Actually Works

 Employee referral programs have a well-documented diversity challenge: people tend to refer people like themselves.
 If the existing workforce is homogeneous in some dimension, a referral program relying entirely on existing employees' networks will tend to reproduce that homogeneity.
 This is a design problem, not an inevitable outcome.
 Three structural interventions address it:

 - Targeted referral incentives.
-Offer an enhanced referral bonus — 25–50% higher than the standard rate — for referrals of candidates from underrepresented groups.
-Make the enhanced rate explicit and public.
+Offer an enhanced referral bonus — 25–50% above the standard rate — for referrals of candidates from underrepresented groups, and make the enhanced rate explicit and public.
 This signals that diversity commitments are reflected in actual incentive structures.

-- Referral network expansion.
+- Referral-network expansion.
 Run structured activities that help employees identify talented contacts outside their immediate social circle.
-People refer who they think of first; prompts that expand what they think of can broaden referral demographics without requiring employees to operate outside their genuine networks.
+People refer who they think of first; prompts that expand what they think of can broaden referral demographics without asking employees to operate outside their genuine networks.

 |